-- (a) Train service personnel will have accessible while on duty a handheld air gauge to determine the brake pipe pressure at the rear of a train.
-Use of the hand-held gauge is required in the absence of a caboose equipped with an air gauge or an End-Of-Train Device. - (b) The accuracy of the hand-held gauge must be verified at least 1 time every 90 days. - (c) Train service personnel will verify the accuracy of a hand-held gauge that has not been checked within the preceding 90 days by the following procedure: - 1.
-Before departing from the reporting location, the employee in possession of the hand-held gauge will, after communicating with an employee at the locomotive controls, attach the gauge to train line of the leading end of the locomotive. - 2.
-The employee will slowly open the angle cock, noting the air pressure reading on the gauge. - 3.
-After the gauge has reached the maximum pressure reading, the employee making the test will communicate with the Engineer and compare the hand-held gauge reading with the locomotive brake pipe gauge reading at the locomotive control stand.
-The employee will note any variation and record as outlined in Item (c) 5. - 4.
-After comparing the hand-held gauge reading, the employee making the test will close the angle cock and release the pressure on the gauge before disconnecting from the train line. - 5.
-The employee in possession of the hand-held gauge will record the date the gauge was checked and the difference, if any, on one of the following in a timetable in his/her possession: 1) a page formatted to record this information, 2) a page marked "notes," or 3) the inside back cover page. - (d) A hand-held gauge that varies from the locomotive brake pipe gauge reading by more than ±3 PSI must be exchanged for a gauge that is within the ±3 PSI tolerance. - (e) Hand-held gauges that have been physically damaged must be removed from service and replaced immediately.

-(f) Replacement gauges may be obtained from the employees' immediate supervisor.
+- (a) Train service personnel will have accessible while on duty a hand-held air gauge to determine the brake pipe pressure at the rear of a train.
+Use of the hand-held gauge is required in the absence of a caboose equipped with an air gauge or an End-Of-Train Device. - (b) The accuracy of the hand-held gauge must be verified at least 1 time every 90 days.

+- (c) The employee in possession of the hand-held gauge will record the date the gauge was checked and the difference, if any, on one of the following in a timetable in his/her possession: 1) a page formatted to record this information, 2) a page marked "Notes," or 3) the inside back cover page. - (d) A hand-held gauge that varies from the locomotive brake pipe gauge reading by more than ±3 PSI or has been physically damaged must be replaced.
+Replacement gauges may be obtained from the employees' immediate supervisor
-A-3.
-COMMUNICATING SIGNAL SYSTEM - PASSENGER TRAINS

-Communicating signal system on passenger trains, when equipped, must be tested and known to be in a suitable condition for service before leaving terminal.